ansemjo/autosnap/README.md

 | ansemjo:autosnap:keep_months | positive integer | keep at least _x_ __months__ of snapshots |
 | ansemjo:autosnap:keep_years | positive integer | keep at least _x_ __years__ of snapshots |

+If `ansemjo:autosnap` is not set to a *truthy* value, autosnap will not operate on this dataset.
+Truthy can be `y`, `yes`, `true`, `on` or `1`.
+Anything alse will be *false*.

-ZFS properties are inherited by default, so if you want to disable snapshotting for an entire subtree of datasets simply set `ansemjo:autosnap=no` on its root.
+ZFS properties are inherited by default, so if you want to enable snapshotting for an entire subtree of datasets simply set `ansemjo:autosnap=yes` on its root.
 To reset a property to its inherited value use `zfs inherit ansemjo:autosnap:... pool/dataset`.

 For example setting `ansemjo:autosnap:keep_days` to 7 means that for every day one snapshot will be kept,